Equivariant higher twisted K-theory of SU(n) for exponential functor twists: Introduction

+In Sec.~3 we first consider for $G = SU(n)$ the groupoid $\cG = Y^{[2]}$ with $Y$ as in \eqref{eqn:surj_submersion}.
+It comes equipped with a $G$-action and a $G$-equivariant map $\cG \to G$ and is motivated by \cite{MurrayStevenson-basic_gerbe:2008}, where $\cG$ is used to construct the basic gerbe for unitary groups.
+It is more convenient for the analytical parts of this paper than the construction in \cite{FreedHopkinsTelemanI:2011}, which uses infinite-dimensional spaces, like the path space of the group.
+Composable elements in $\cG$ live in the same fibre over $G$.

+The main goal of Sec.~3 is the construction of the equivariant Fell bundle $\cE \to \cG$ from an exponential functor $F$, which is achieved in several steps: The fibre of the map $\cG \to G$ over $g \in G$ is a subgroupoid that embeds into $(S^1 \setminus \{1\})^2 \cong \R \times \R$.
+This gives rise to an orientation of the groupoid elements, ie.\ given $(g,z_1,z_2) \in \cG$ we could have $z_1 < z_2$ or $z_1 \geq z_2$.
+Using this orientation the groupoid $\cG$ decomposes into three disjoint components $\cG_-$, $\cG_0$ and $\cG_+$ that are closed with respect to composition, but not preserved by taking inverses.

-In Section~3 we describe the construction of the equivariant Fell bundle $\cE \to \cG$ from an exponential functor $F$ in several steps: The groupoid $\cG$ decomposes into three disjoint connected components $\cG_-$, $\cG_0$ and $\cG_+$ that are compatible with composition.
-A saturated half-bundle is essentially a saturated Fell bundle over the subcategory $\cG_{0} \cup \cG_+$.
-In Section~3.1 we prove the technical result that any saturated half-bundle (Def.~\ref{def:sat_half_bundle}) extends uniquely up to isomorphism to a saturated Fell bundle (Thm.~\ref{thm:extension_of_Fell_bdls}).
+Any Fell bundle $\cE \to \cG$ comes with an associative multiplication $\cE_{g_1} \times \cE_{g_2} \to \cE_{g_1g_1}$ covering the groupoid composition.
+Our Fell bundle $\cE \to \cG$ will first be constructed over the subcategory $\cG_{0} \cup \cG_+$, where the multiplication is easy to define using the structural data from the exponential functor.
+This produces a saturated half-bundle $\cE_{0,+}$ in the sense of Def.~\ref{def:sat_half_bundle}.
+There is a canonical choice that extends the bundle over $\cG_-$.
+The issue is that we have to extend the multiplication as well and ensure its associativity.
+In Sec.~3.1 we state the technical result, proven in the appendix, that any saturated half-bundle extends uniquely up to isomorphism to a saturated Fell bundle (Thm.~\ref{thm:extension_of_Fell_bdls}).
 Moreover, if the half-bundle carries a $G$-action in an appropriate sense, then this action extends uniquely to one on the Fell bundle (Cor.~\ref{cor:G-action_on_ext}).

-We then focus on the construction of the half-bundle $\cE_{0,+}$ associated to an exponential functor $F$ in Sec.~3.2 (see Lemma~\ref{lem:cE_is_a_half_bundle}) and discuss the group action on it in Sec.~3.3 (see in particular Cor.~\ref{cor:Fell_bundle}).
+We then focus on the construction of the half-bundle $\cE_{0,+}$ associated to an exponential functor $F$ in Sec.~3.2 (see Lem.~\ref{lem:cE_is_a_half_bundle}) and discuss the group action on it in Sec.~3.3 (see Cor.~\ref{cor:Fell_bundle}).
 Combining the results from all three sections we obtain a saturated $G$-equivariant Fell bundle $\cE \to \cG$ describing the exponential functor twist over $SU(n)$ associated to $F$.